charles-amyx/11ty-starter/src/index.md

         When something's going wrong
         You must whip it
       id: 3
+quote:
+  content: "The moon and sun are eternal travelers.
+Even the years wander on.
+A lifetime adrift in a boat or in old age leading a tired horse into the years, every day is a journey, and the journey itself is home."
+  cite: 'Matsuo Bashō, The Narrow Road to the Deep North and Other Travel Sketches'
 ---

 Broken clouds thin away.
 Come again in a rush, they swell purple cliffs black, harry white birds into distances radiant.
 And soon dampen autumn-sun shadow, clatter ancient rain across a cold river.
 Below our brushwood gate, at the mill: hulled plain-rice, half-wet and fragrant.